 The spring break meccas you hear most about (Panama City, Florida; Cancun, Mexico; South Padre Island, Texas) fit the tradition of affordability, beaches, and clubbing.
 These three spots aren't especially popular with gay students, however.
 The best bets for gay spring break include a mix of classic gay resort destinations (Key West, Palm Springs, Puerto Vallarta, and to a lesser extent Fort Lauderdale, Miami, Orlando, San Diego, and Los Angeles), along with the key ski towns in Colorado, New England, and to a lesser extent Utah as well as Lake Tahoe.

-Not all spring breakers are keen on vacationing among huge groups, nor necessarily restricted to places with affordable hotels and cheap flights.
+Not all spring breakers are keen on vacationing among huge groups or being restricted to places with affordable hotels and cheap flights.
 If you've got the budget for it, and you're up for a more romantic, upscale, adventure-driven getaway, you might consider Honolulu or other islands in Hawaii, or perhaps Costa Rica, Puerto Rico, or Curacao.
-The variety of inviting, gay-friendly spring break locales is considerable and diverse.
+The variety of inviting, gay-friendly spring break locales is considerable and diverse

 Key West, Florida